stephanieangelokagua/mental_health_deserves_awareness/README.md

 #### Lighthouse Testing

-Lighthouse was used in Chrome Dev tools to check the performance, accessibility, progressive and SEO of the website based on mobile and desktop view
+Lighthouse was used in Chrome Dev tools to check the performance, accessibility, progressive and SEO of the website based on mobile and desktop view and the results were all above 70% on both views, with desktop performing slightly higher than mobile.

 <details>
     <summary>Lighthouse testing results on desktop</summary>